A. Section 54.1-500 of the Code of Virginia provides definitions of the following terms and phrases as used in this chapter:

 b.
 Service entrance conductors, cables, and raceways.

 e.
 Interior components of service panels and sub panels, including feeders.

 h.
 Readily accessible installed lighting fixtures, switches, and receptacles.

 i.
 Ground fault circuit interrupters.

 j.
-Presence or absence of smoke detectors.
+Presence or absence of smoke

 k.
 Presence of solid conductor aluminum branch circuit wiring.